MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 ms.assetid: "2308e302-ec0b-437a-82a3-dc71150b9d81"
 ---

-# Get started with the C# SDK using Azure Functions
+# Get started with the Common Data Service SDK using Azure Functions

 ## Overview
 It's easy to get started programming against the Common Data Service using Azure Functions.
 This topic walks you through getting a Common Data Service Azure Function up and running.